 ARTICLE VI – EDUCATIONAL ASSISTANCE

 Section 1.
 Education Assistance shall be utilized to provide scholarship assistance to the spouse and/or dependent children of an employee who is killed, disabled, or deceased while actively employed by the Charlotte County Sheriff’s Office.
 Eligibility shall be determined on an individual basis by the Board of Directors.
-Funds shall be utilized in pursuing an education at a vocational-technical school or in pursuing undergraduate studies at a college or university located in the United States.
+Funds shall be utilized in pursuing an education at a vocational-technical school or in pursuing undergraduate studies at an accredited college or university located in the United States.
+Accreditation must be from one of the following: “The Higher Learning Commission (HLC)”, “Northwest Commission on Colleges and Universities (NWCCU)”, “Southern Association of Colleges and Schools (SACS)”, “The Accrediting Commission for Community and junior Colleges, Western Association of Schools and Colleges (ACCJC)”, WASC Senior College and University Commission”.
 To be eligible for scholarship assistance under the Trust, a person must:

 Be the spouse or child of an employee as defined in Article V, Section 2, Subsection (a).